| Title: | R Templates from the University of Miami |

 a user selects New project... > New Directory > rUM Research Project Template

-within the RSutdio IDE.
-See ./rstudio/templates/project/
+within the RStudio IDE.
+See ./rstudio/templates/project/.

 Returns nothing.
 See description above.